 Built in 1956 for the Disciples of Christ, the designer R. Duane Conner focused on smooth lines and space-age appeal.
 Conner, along with Fred Pojezny offered three different designs for the church, but the “Church of the Future” received the most attention.
 Both Conner and Pojenzy were members of the congregation.

-Officially named “The First Christian Church of Tomorrow”, the complex includes the massive sanctuary, the four-story administrative building, and a 185-seat theater.
-The designs centered on circles.
+Officially named “The First Christian Church of Tomorrow”, the complex includes a massive sanctuary, a four-story administrative building, and a 185-seat theater.
+The designs are centered on circles.
 Both the main sanctuary and the “theater in the round” are both concentric rings, as is the entrance to the church.
 The massive carillon spire may be the only angular structure on the property but somehow it seems strangely fitting.